Nianthony/cs294-137-hw3-ar-niantong/README.md

     ARTrackedImageManager m_TrackedImageManager;
     Dictionary<string,GameObject> gameobjectDict = new Dictionary<string,GameObject>();

-    void Awake()
+    private TrackingState prevTrackingState = TrackingState.None; //For newer versions of ARFoundation void Awake()
     {
         //This gets a reference to the AR Tracked Image Manager attached to the 'AR session Origin' gameobject